-- create a research question,
+- creating a research question,

-- create a search strategy,
+- creating a search strategy,

-Objective I. Create a Research Question.
+Creating a Research Question.

 Research starts from the impulse to find the answer to a question.
 It comes from the need to know something that you don’t already know.
 It might be the solution to a particular kind of problem, the knowledge that satisfies curiosity about something, or an explanation that clears up a point of confusion.
 Research may be set in motion by anything from the wish to determine whether a particular car would be both reliable and affordable, to the need to make a well-informed choice between treatment options, to the desire to cast a meaningful vote in a presidential election.